Visa and Fees

 Fees and Charges for visas

-For a full list of visa fees, including how to pay, visit the Department of Immigration and Border Protection (DIBP) website.
+For a full list of visa fees, including how to pay, visit the Australian Government Department of Home Affairs website.